Welcome to the CU Boulder College of Music Audio Services web site. See below for information on scheduling services.

 Visit the Scheduling & Recital Programs website for all the details and to download the necessary forms.
 The forms are also available just outside the Operations Office (N-124).
 However, we recommend you visit the webpage for all the necessary information.

-A $100 charge covers the time for the stage manager and recording technician, program printing and includes two compact discs of the performance (one for the performer and one for the Music Library for required recitals, both copies to the performer for non-required recitals).
+A $100 charge covers the time for the stage manager and recording technician, program printing and includes either two compact discs of the performance (one for the performer and one for the Music Library for required recitals, both copies to the performer for non-required recitals), or a library CD and a link to digital downloads of the CD tracks.
 Additional copies can be ordered prior to the performance by filling out the Recital Recording Request (which must be turned in three weeks prior to the recital) or after the performance by filling out a Duplication Request Form.
 Sound reinforcement or anything requiring additional personnel will be billed at $10 per hour.

 Because of copyright laws, copies are available to performing members of the ensemble only.
 A CD of each concert is placed in the Music Library for general listening.